joshuagryphon/plastid/docs/source/tour.rst

 |GenomicSegment|
 ................
-|GenomicSegments| are the fundamental building block of genomic features.
+|GenomicSegments| are the fundamental building block of genomic
+:term:`features <feature>`.
 They are defined by:

   - a chromosome name